-- A participant has two devices with active speakers (usually close to each other).
+- A participant has two devices with active speakers (usually in close proximity to each other).

 - There are multiple devices using speakers in the same virtual classroom.

-- Hearing distortions or disruptions in yours or another participant’s audio.
+- Hearing distortions or disruptions in your or another participant’s audio.

 Here are the probable reasons for those issues and their solutions: